OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 The call to the `calSetUnsafe2D()` function (line 139) places OpenCAL-OMP in unsafe mode, allowing to lock memory locations (i.e. cells) that can be simultaneously accessed by more threads.
-In order properly exploit the OpenCAL-OMP’s built in lock feature, you have to use specific functions, which are provided by the `OpenCAL-OMP/cal2DUnsafe.h` header file (line 6).
+In order properly exploit the OpenCAL-OMPâ€™s built in lock feature, you have to use specific functions, which are provided by the `OpenCAL-OMP/cal2DUnsafe.h` header file (line 6).
 In the specific case, besides the already discussed `calAddActiveCellX2D()` function, the